w3c/wai-accessibility-principles/index.md

 description: An overview of the fundamental web accessibility requirements for websites, web applications, browsers, and other tools.   # translate this sentence
 image: /content-images/wai-accessibility-principles/social.png

+teaser_text: The Accessibility Principles page introduces some of the web accessibility requirements for websites, web applications, browsers, and other tools.
+It provides references to the international standards from W3C Web Accessibility Initiative (WAI) and to stories of web users.

 footer: >   # Do not change these dates.
   <p><strong>Date:</strong> Updated 10 May 2019.</p>
   <p><strong>Editors:</strong> <a href="https://www.w3.org/People/shadi/">Shadi Abou_Zahra</a>. <a href="https://www.w3.org/WAI/intro/people-use-web/acknowledgments">Acknowledgments</a>.</p>